1. Closed-Ended Mutual Funds

-Close Ended fund issues a fixed number of shares that are traded on the stock exchange.
+Closed Ended fund issues a fixed number of units that are traded on the stock exchange.
 It functions much more like an exchange-traded fund than a mutual fund.
-They are launched via IPO to raise money and then traded in the open market just like a stock.
+They are launched via NFO to raise money and then traded in the open market just like a stock.
 Though the value of the fund is based on the NAV, the actual price of the fund is affected by supply and demand as it is allowed to trade at prices above or below its actual or real value.
 Hence, closed-end funds can trade at premiums or discounts to their NAVs.
-Shares of closed-end funds are bought and sold through brokers.
+Units of closed-end funds are bought and sold through brokers.
 Closed mutual funds usually trade at discounts to their underlying asset value.
 These funds have a fixed maturity period.

 a.
 Stable Asset Base

 In Closed-ended funds, the investors are not allowed to redeem units of the fund except on the prescribed dates i.e. when the maturity of the fund expires.
 In this way, portfolio managers get a stable base of assets which is not subject to frequent redemptions.
 The main advantage of a stable asset base is that the fund manager is in a comfortable position to formulate an investment strategy keeping in mind fund objectives holistically and without having to worry about the inflows and outflows.

 Closed-ended funds trade on stock exchanges like equity shares.
 This provides an opportunity to the investors to buy/sell units of the fund based on real-time prices which can be above (premium) or below (discount) the fund’s NAV.
 They can make use of usual stock trading strategies like market/limit orders and margin trading.